girls-whocode/BillMaster/README.md

 An advanced Bill organizer with Pay down system.
 Although this is still a work in progress, almost all features are working.
 There are a few bugs that I will be working out over time.
 If you would like to see the current bugs, please look at the issues section and use the bugs filter.

+## How this started

+I was a government worker for 22 years, my primary job is a System Administrator and application developer, although I am only a Linux admin.
+So why did I choose MS Excel?
+I don't know...
+More tutorials, more templates, more functions, eh, whatever...

+So I got paid twice per month, and I got tired of remembering to pay my bills and it seemed like every weekend I was calculating stamping, and mailing all the bills out.
+So I made a simple spreadsheet with Libre Office, to put all of my bills in, opened a second checking account, and set up each bill to be auto pay.
+Getting paid semi-monthly, was pretty easy to know how much to put in the checking out each paycheck to make sure the bills were covered.

+Then...
+I left the government job and started working for a company that pays every other week, this started to get really confusing since twice a year I got paid three times per month, and many checks would have to cover the next month's bills until my first check for the month.
+It was hard to keep track of.
+This is where my new version would take the bill date, and assign an amount for each check, no matter where it fell into the month.

 ## Prerequisites

-First and foremost, this script uses VBA, on all versions of Excel, when VBA or Macros are used, a warning will appear at the top of the screen.
+First and foremost, this script uses VBA and 1 macro, on all versions of Excel, when VBA or Macros are used, a warning will appear at the top of the screen.
 This template uses VBA for the creation of a new account by copying a template, then changing the Data Index to add the new Bill.
 The VBA code is:

 ```vb
 Private Sub CommandButton1_Click()